dotis/Personal/IMaRS_MBON_Cruise_Data_Notes.md

 Duplicate CDOM samples on recent cruises.
 We need to compare, but then AOML can run them going forward.
 When can we turn over to them.

-HPLC data: submitting forms: calibration files, cruise logs, other PDFs, comments (who processed?, COV between samples), some header names have changed.
+For HPLC data we need to submit forms: calibration files, cruise logs, other PDFs, comments (who processed?, COV between samples), some header names have changed.

 Sabastian: script to generate headers for SeaBASS sebastian.
 R Code?